Rule 3.1306. Evidence at hearing

 (1)Specify in writing the part of the court file sought to be judicially noticed; and

-(2)Make arrangements with the clerk to have the file in the courtroom at the time of the hearing.
+(2)Either make arrangements with the clerk to have the file in the courtroom at the time of the hearing or confirm with the clerk that the file is electronically accessible to the court.